 You might have an assignment that is entirely a summary; you might just need to include a brief summary as part of a larger analysis.
 Whether it is the whole essay or just one small paragraph, knowing how to summarize correctly is an important skill to have.

 Summarizing is more than retelling.
 You also need to analyze information, sort essential elements from nonessential elements, and turn large amounts of information into a few short cohesive sentences.
 Here are some steps you can take to help:

 - Review the information.

-- Identify the main idea - asking yourself why you want to use the source for your argument might help you figure out the main idea.
+- Identify the main idea - ask yourself why you want to use the source for your argument to figure out the main idea.

 - Determine the crucial details necessary for supporting the ideas.

 - Write only enough to convey the gist.
 Imagine you're writing a Twitter post or help wanted ad.

 - In the summary, you need the main idea in the first sentence followed by the most important information.